 The acceptance rate will likely change over time as the government looks to release funds into the marketplace.

-In spite of these challenging conditions, 657,970 new businesses formed in 2016 according to Startup Britain.
+In spite of these challenging conditions, there are 5.9 million small businessesin the UK, according to National Federation Small Businesses.
 We recommend you approach your bank in the first instance as they are still lending to viable businesses.

 With so many options available it’s all too easy to flood organisations with applications.
 Multiple credit checks raise red flags and could affect your credit history.
 Choose the options that are best suited to your requirements and put all your efforts there.